Lou Ferrigno Visits NAS Pensacola

-PENSACOLA, Fla. -- Lou Ferrigno, probably best known for his title role in the television series The Incredible Hulk, poses for a photo with Naval Aviation Schools Command (NASC) Rescue Swimmer School (RSS) staff onboard Naval Air Station (NAS) Pensacola Feb.
-22. Ferrigno, in Pensacola for the annual Pensacon festival, toured the installation and interacted with Sailors during his brief visit.
+PENSACOLA, Fla. -- Lou Ferrigno, probably best known for his title role in the television series The Incredible Hulk, poses for a photo with Naval Air Station (NAS) Pensacola Navy Security Forces (NSF) Master-at-Arms 2nd Class Katzumy Rodriguez and Military Working Dog (MWD) Tyyke Feb.
+22 onboard the air station.
+Ferrigno, in Pensacola for the annual Pensacon festival, toured the installation and interacted with Sailors during his brief visit.
 (U.S. Navy photo by Cryptologic Technician (Collection) Seaman Izabella Moyer)

 |Date Taken: